On location at the Kalukembe Hospital in Angola, southern Africa

-Resisting the temptation to study aeronautical engineering, I entered the University of Missouri-Kansas City School of Medicine (UMKC) in 1976.
+Resisting the temptation to study aeronautical engineering, I entered the University of Missouri-Kansas City School of Medicine (UMKC).
 A combined undergraduate and medical school program, I graduated in just six years.
 While in college, I was part of Icthus Student Ministry of Colonial Presbyterian Church.
 I also read Evidence That Demands A Verdict by Josh McDowell, and recognizing the power of this book I wondered whether I myself might ever have a theme worthy of writing.

 Many of my patients suffered from tuberculosis, complications of schistosomiasis, and from rheumatic heart disease – illnesses that have since abated in the presence of growing economic development.
 I studied Mandarin Chinese with vigor, became quite familiar with Marxist philosophy, and created friendships among Chinese students that I continue to enjoy.
 My experience in China became the genesis for my first published book, Shanghai Doctor (Zondervan, 1991).

-In 1983 I moved from Shanghai to Fort Worth, Texas, for my three-year family medicine residency with the University of Texas-Dallas Health Science Center at John Peter Smith Hospital.
+I moved from Shanghai to Fort Worth, Texas, for my three-year family medicine residency with the University of Texas-Dallas Health Science Center at John Peter Smith Hospital.
 This program offered particularly outstanding learning opportunities in critical care, complicated obstetrics, general surgery and orthopedics.
 I also formed pivotal friendships with remarkable colleagues: Joe LeMaster, Lani Ackerman, John Gibson, and Mark Reimer.

 After residency, I attended Midwestern Baptist Theological Seminary in Kansas City, where I was approached concerning Angola, southern Africa.
 A former Portuguese colony, the nation was best known for its prolonged civil war.
 The human needs crisis in Angola was enormous, with hunger and preventable disease rampant in this otherwise very fertile nation.
 In 1988, I accepted a position in Angola, with the International Mission Board, SBC.
 En route to Angola, I participated in the tropical medicine school at Walter Reed Army Institute of Research in Washington, DC.

 Teri and I next enjoyed a year studying Portuguese in Lisbon, Portugal.
 On arrival in Angola, we worked the first year at the famous Kalukembe Hospital in southwestern Angola.
 At least once a week we performed MASH-style triage of wounded soldiers and civilians, and I became intimately familiar with the predominate diseases of poverty: malaria, tuberculosis, leprosy, measles and malnutrition.
 I was also fortunate to be mentored by the model physician staff at Kalukembe: Steve Foster (Canadian), André Rohner (Swiss), and Jean Pierre Brechett (Swiss/Angolan).
 Ultimately, we located in the city of Huambo (Novo Lisboa), in central Angola, where I partnered with churches of the Evangelical Alliance of Angola to provide mobile clinic services.
 We emphasized health education, vaccination, prenatal care, and treatment of the most common acute illnesses.
 Huambo was a prime military target, with attacks nightly against the city’s residents.
-In 1991, I was forced to evacuate my family amid increased fighting and just before the city’s fall to the opposing military forces.
+After just two years I was forced to evacuate my family amid increased fighting and just before the city’s fall to the opposing military forces.

-In 1995, I became part of Shoal Creek Community Church – one whose emphasis is to communicate the message of Jesus in a way especially relevant to our generation.
+I also became part of Shoal Creek Community Church – one whose emphasis is to communicate the message of Jesus in a way especially relevant to our generation.
 I also developed a relationship with Kanakuk Kamps – a network of Christian summer sports camps on Table Rock Lake in southern Missouri.
 In cooperation with Kanakuk’s president, Joe White, I authored two books, Darwin’s Demise (Masterbooks, 2001) and Nine Things Teens Need To Know & Parents Are Afraid To Talk About (New Leaf Press, 2006).
 I also wrote Where Do I Go To Get A Life?
 (Multnomah Publishers, 1995), Creative Defense (MasterBooks, 2001), and Where Do I Go From Here?
 Making the right decisions in life (New Leaf Press, 2002).